samlynndavis/Bodiless-JS-Chris/packages/bodiless-components/doc/Meta.md

 For example, to add an editable meta description field:

 01. Import `withMeta` from `@bodiless/components`.
-01. Create an HOC `withMetaPageDescription`, with meta field name `description`, form field label `Description`, and placeholder text.
+01. Create a HOC `withMetaPageDescription`, with meta field name `description`, form field label `Description`, and placeholder text.
     For example:
     ```js